sonocotta/raspberry-media-center/README.md

 </details>

-I'm planning to dive deep into the topic (whenever I have time, haha) and provide an optional settings for most common configurations.
-This is work in progress with no deadline set.
+I'm planning to dive deep into the topic (whenever I have time, haha) and provide an optional setting for the most common configurations.
+This is a work in progress with no deadline set.

 ## Hardware